 Euro 4 vs. Euro 5

 So far we’ve seen mostly same constants e.g. max soot capacity 26 g in both ROM types, looks like DPF hardware is similar.
-The reason why Euro 5 usually get significantly larger distances between DPF active regens might be a result of producing less soot in the first place.
-This is due to smaller injector holes (incl. higher average fuel pressure?) plus overall engine refinements.
+The reason why Euro 5 usually get significantly larger distances between DPF active regenerations is the result of producing less soot in the first place.
+This is due to smaller injector holes, higher average fuel pressure plus overall engine refinements.
 I would assume the downside of smaller injector holes is increased sensitivity regarding fuel quality.